the-markup/investigate-mi-insurance-territories/readme.md

 # How We Investigated Michigan Insurance Territories

-This repository contains data and code to reproduce the findings featured in our story "[Michigan’s 'Fair and Reasonable' Reforms Allowed Car Insurers to Charge More in Black Neighborhoods](https://mrkup.org/l5W6g)."
+This repository contains data and code to reproduce the findings featured in our story "[Michigan's 'Fair and Reasonable' Reforms Allowed Car Insurers to Charge More in Black Neighborhoods](https://mrkup.org/l5W6g)."

 Our methodology is described in "[How We Investigated Car Insurance Loopholes in Michigan](https://mrkup.org/wr1HV)."